-Voters get a two-hour look at former Air New Zealand chief Christopher Luxon in a candidates' debate in the Botany seat that should carry him into Parliament and the National Party's future.
+Voters get a two-hour look at former Air New Zealand chief Christopher Luxon in a candidates’ debate in the Botany seat that carried him into Parliament and the National Party’s future.
 Tim Murphy watched him in action.

 “I was not part of the past.
 What I am part of is … I’m part of the future.”

 Christopher Luxon made that declaration in answer to a potentially tricky question at last night’s Botany candidates’ forum about National selling off state houses when it was in office.

 But he might just as well have been talking about his late entry into politics, avoiding all the tribulations the party has gone through these past three years in Opposition – and the hope that he offers, once out of his parliamentary training wheels, to help National back to a governing future.

 This was a more confident, slimmed-down Luxon from the tightly-held, almost plastic, political ingenue who had leapt from stellar success running the national airline for eight years into the unknown in 2019 to replace MP Jami-Lee Ross in one of National’s safest seats.